Building Milk Crate Chicken Nesting Boxes

 diy milk crate chicken nesting boxes

-When we first started raising chickens we had a small coop with just a few nesting boxes for our hens.
-And for a while, that was fine.
-After just one year I quickly learned just how much I loved having those chickens and doubled the size of our flock.
+When we first started raising chickens, we had a small coop with just a few nesting boxes for our hens.
+And for a while, that was fine, after just one year I quickly learned just how much I loved having those chickens and soon we had doubled the size of our flock.

-If you are currently raising chickens then you totally get that problem.
+If you are currently raising chickens, then I am sure you understand.

-Once we doubled the number of hens we had we realized we needed a new and bigger chicken coop for our chickens.
-One that would have enough room both inside and out for the size of the flock we had grown to.
-Instead of buying a new and expensive prebuilt option or chicken coop kit, we took a look at what outbuildings we had on our property.
+Once we doubled the number of hens, we realized we needed a bigger chicken coop—one that would have enough room both inside and out for the size of the flock we had grown to.
+Instead of buying a new and expensive prebuilt option we took a look at what outbuildings we had on our property.

-What we found was an old shed, one we housed pigs in for 8 years (I kid you not), and converted it into the chicken coop we have today.
+What we found was an old shed, one we housed pigs in for eight years and we decided to move it and convert it into the chicken coop we have today.

-READ: HOW TO CONVERT A SHED INTO A CHICKEN COOP
+Read HOW TO CONVERT A SHED INTO A CHICKEN COOP to see how we did that.

 What do you need inside of a good chicken coop?

-The main things you will need inside of your chicken coop are, Chicken roosts, Chicken dust baths, and a Sturdy chicken run that will keep them protected from predators.
+The main things you will need inside of your chicken coop are Chicken roosts, nesting boxes, a feeder and waterer, ventilation, and a sturdy chicken run that will protect your flock from any predators.

-Keep in mind that anytime you are short on room, whether that be for housing, eating, nesting, or even drinking, you run the risk of henpecking within your flock.
+A crowded coop can cause stress in a flock and that can lead to issues.
+Anytime you are short on room, whether that be for housing, eating, nesting, or even drinking, you run the risk of henpecking within your flock.

 How many milk crate nesting boxes do you need for a flock of chickens?

-A good rule of thumb here is to have one nesting box per 4-5 chickens in your flock.
-So, if you have a flock of 20 hens you will need about 5 nesting boxes.
-The reason for this is so you have plenty of room for multiple hens to lay at once.
-If you do not have enough room you risk chickens fighting for space and those precious eggs getting broken.
+A good rule of thumb here is to have one nesting box for every 4 to 5 chickens in your flock.
+If you have a flock of 20 hens, you will need about five nesting boxes.
+This will give enough options for multiple hens to lay at once.
+If you do not have enough room, you risk chickens fighting for space and those precious eggs getting broken.

 milk crate nesting boxes inside of a chicken coop